 - Promote consistency within the department.

-Steps in Conducting Annual Performance Review
+Steps in Conducting an Annual Review

 - Review last year’s performance evaluation.